jydv402/memno/README.md

 </p>

-- Memno is a **Flutter-based mobile app** for saving important links along with personal notes.
-It auto-fetches rich metadata for each link, supports offline usage, and generates unique 6-digit codes for easy fetching.
+- Memno is a **beautiful, offline-first bookmark manager and read-later mobile app** built with **Flutter**.
+It allows you to save important links along with custom notes, automatically fetching rich metadata previews for each URL.
+Memno also generates unique, easy-to-remember 6-digit shortcodes to retrieve your saved bookmarks instantly.

-- Think of it as your personal link + note vault with instant previews.
+- Think of Memno as your privacy-focused link + note vault with offline local storage and instant previews.

 ![GitHub stars](https://img.shields.io/github/stars/jydv402/memno?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/jydv402/memno?style=social)